ansible-collections/pravic/docs/docsite/rst/desired_state_schema.rst

       Resources:
         description: Dictionary of resources belonging to ResourceGroupName.
         type: object
-        properties:
+        patternProperties:
           name:
-            description: The unique identifier for a resource.
+            description: The locally unique identifier for a resource.
 It is a hash map with the name as the key."
             type: object
             properties:
               resource: